The family company that invented the snow globe

 Erwin Perzy II took over from his father after the Second World War and introduced different designs, such as Christmas trees, Father Christmas and snowmen figurines.

-Mr Perzy II also introduced a new material for the artificial snow, which remains a company secret.'They are enchanted'
+Mr Perzy II also introduced a new material for the artificial snow, which remains a company secret.

 The company now has 350 different designs in its standard range, but thousands of others that customers can specially order.
 Customised orders make up 20% of total sales.